KushagraIsTaken/Finetuning_Dolly-v2-3b_on_Alpaca_Dataset/README.md

 - **Intel Unnati Team**: For support and contributions throughout the project.

 Special thanks to all who contributed their time, expertise, and encouragement along the way.

+### Project Report

+A detailed Project Report is available in the `/main` directory of the repository for your reference.

 ---